 sequence

-lets you create a lazy sequence after applying a transducer.
-In contrast, into
+sequence lets you create a lazy sequence after applying a transducer.
+In contrast, into and transduce are eager.

 1 | (let [xf (comp (map inc) |